The LeadersIn Maritime Law

 "We are confident that ALJs and courts will be able to determine whether an injured employee has established a significant causal link between the injury he suffered and his employer's on-OCS extractive operations.
 Although we expect that employees injured while performing tasks on the OCS will regularly satisfy the test, whether an employee injured while performing an off-OCS task qualifies…is a question that will depend on the individual circumstances of each case."

 For workers who are injured while working on the Outer Continental Shelf, one of the largest complications is determining whether better benefits can be procured under state or federal law.
 At Arnold & Itkin, our maritime injury lawyers are proven in trial and proud of taking a detailed team approach.
-Should you choose to work with us, you can rest assured that we will be able to evaluate your case to determine the best course of action.
-To get started with your case today, do not hesitate to request your free case evaluation.
+We are known as the nation’s leader in maritime law, and we have recovered more than $20 billion for our clients—securing the compensation that has helped them find justice and rebuild after the worst accidents and injuries.

 Were you injured in an accident linked to OCS activity?
-Are you unsure about whether or not OCSLA applies to you?
-Get the help you deserve from the maritime law attorneys at Arnold & Itkin!
+Are you unsure about whether or not the OCSLA applies to you?
+Contact Arnold & Itkin for a free, confidential review of your case.

 • Please enter your first name.